charlesll/Spectra.jl/docs/Rameau.rst

 - It may be better (or not...) to remove a general spectral background before performing the Long correction;
 - Different smoothing coefficients for the silicate and water region may provide more robust and precise baseline fitting.

-Please read carefully the following description, and after that jump into the examples section of Spectra.jl to see Spectra.rameau in action on the dataset published in 2012! wTo conclude, any bug report, contributions on Github and suggestions will help improving this software and Spectra.jl in general.
+Please read carefully the following description, and after that jump into the examples section of Spectra.jl to see Spectra.rameau in action on the dataset published in 2012!
+To conclude, any bug report, contributions on Github and suggestions will help improving this software and Spectra.jl in general.
 So you're very welcome to provide any feedback!

 NOTE ON ABREVIATIONS: Rws in the following refers to the ratio between the area of the water peak and that of the silicate bands.